 One of the more labor intensive parts of planning a trip is deciding where to stay, and the choice is very personal.
 Many travelers prefer the convenience of a hotel with its daily maid and room service, and other concierge-type conveniences, however, Dave and I are fans of vacation rentals if we’re staying longer than two nights.
 Often with a vacation rental, you get a lot more space for about the same cost of a hotel.
 The downside to vacation rentals is there is less certainty with what you’ll get, and the check-in process is not always as easy as a hotel, particularly if you are arriving late at night.
 My experience is that with a vacation rental you frequently get a more personalized experience with your host.

 - Finding the right location for your accommodation is the first and most important criteria.
-Dave and I like to stay in the center of town within easy walking distance to attractions and restaurants.
-I’m also partial to “Old Towns” with their cobblestone pedestrian streets and architecture, so I always start my search by locating the historic district of my destination.
+Dave and I like to stay in the center of town within easy walking distance to attractions, transportation and restaurants.
+I’m also partial to “Old Towns” with cobblestone pedestrian streets and architecture, so I always start my search by locating the historic district of my destination.
 I then search the area for restaurants – wherever there is a good cluster is usually where I focus.
 You should also consider parking options if you’ll have a car, and transportation options to attractions (are you able to walk or take public transportation, or a taxi?
 How far is the walk to public transportation?).

 - Once you’ve narrowed down your neighborhood(s) and created the criteria for your search (budget, number of beds, bathrooms, washer/dryer, etc.), you’ll want to pay very close attention to the pictures in the listings.
 There are deal-breakers for me, but you may have different expectations and criteria.
 My deal-breakers:

 - Dark rooms lacking natural light.
 Even if the rooms are well-lit with lamps, etc. if you don’t see windows, you could be renting a basement apartment that might be damp or stuffy.